-One of my take aways from AWS’ bare metal announcements at re:Invent this week is that the compute, storage, and network aspects of hardware virtualization are now optimized and accelerated in hardware.
+One of my takeaways from AWS’ bare metal announcements at re:Invent this week is that the compute, storage, and network aspects of hardware virtualization are now optimized and accelerated in hardware.
 AWS has moved beyond the limitations that constrained VM performance, and the work they’ve done applies both to their bare metal hardware and their latest VM instance types.

-These three features effectively eliminate any performance advantage that OS virtualization might have once offered, but AWS took it a step further in i3.metal instances that allow the customer to run their own OS on the bare metal in AWS’ cloud.
+These three features effectively eliminate any performance advantage that OS virtualization might have once offered, but AWS took it a step further in i3.metal instances that allow the customer to run their OS on the bare metal in AWS’ cloud.
 To support untrusted customers on bare metal, AWS must prevent those customers from modifying the firmware (especially modifications that inject malware that might affect the next customers on that hardware).
-The network and EBS optimizations discussed above provide AWS an opportunity to protect a customer’s interactions with those resources while still providing bare metal performance to them.
+The network and EBS optimizations discussed above provide AWS an opportunity to protect a customer’s interactions with those resources while still providing bare-metal performance to them.
 Local storage, however, would not be protected.
-For that, AWS claims they use mass market NVMe flash devices plugged into a custom Nitro-powered controller that sanitizes requests to prevent the OS from modifying the firmware in the NVMe devices.
+For that, AWS claims they use mass-market NVMe flash devices plugged into a custom Nitro-powered controller that sanitizes requests to prevent the OS from modifying the firmware in the NVMe devices.

-Even with custom hardware to protect network, remote block storage, and local block storage against untrusted users running on bare metal, there are other devices with firmware that need to be protected in such an environment.
-For that, AWS has developed a custom chipset that holds the CPUs in reset state at boot time while it validates the firmware in every device.
+Even with custom hardware to protect the network, remote block storage, and local block storage firmware against untrusted users running on bare metal, there are other devices with firmware that need to be protected in such an environment.
+For that, AWS has developed a custom chipset that holds the CPUs in a reset state at boot time while it validates the firmware in every device.

 - AWS is now the platform to beat for bare metal cloud offerings.
-Expect them to expand their bare metal offerings from i3 to other instance types (especially p3, but I would expect it for most instance families introduce new generations).
+Expect them to expand their-bare metal offerings from i3 to other instance types (especially p3, but I would expect it for most instance families introduce new generations).

-- AWS has eliminated most, if not all the performance reasons why a person would want to use bare metal.
-Instead, customers will pick bare metal offerings specifically so they can run their own hypervisors.
+- AWS has eliminated most, if not all the performance reasons why a person would want to use bare-metal.
+Instead, customers will pick bare-metal offerings specifically so they can run their own hypervisors.